microsoft/CSS-SystemCenter-ServiceManager/docs/SCSM-Diagnostic-Tool/index.md

 ## Notes:

-- The script won't make any change in the SCSM environment.
-- The script can be also used as a Health Checker.
+- In order to use the script as a nightly running Health Checker, we strongly recommend to import the [SCSM.Support.Tools.mpb](https://aka.ms/SCSM.Support.Tools.mpb)

 ## Do you want to contribute to this tool?